Visual Transformers with Primal Object Queries for Multi-Label Image Classification: Experiments

 \subsection{Object Queries}

-In Figure~\ref{fig:compare_query}, we compare the performance of our primal object queries with the object queries in DETR~\cite{carion2020end}.
-We show the change of C-P, C-R and C-F1 metrics with different number of decoder layers for both approaches.
+In Figure~\ref{fig:compare_query}, we compare our primal object queries with the object queries in DETR~\cite{carion2020end}.
+We show the change of C-P, C-R and C-F1 metrics with different number of decoder layers.
 For simplicity, we do not employ the mixup and the image size is $224 \times 224$.
-We set the learning rate of the backbone to 0.0001 for the DETR model to make the model convergence during training.
+We set the learning rate of the backbone to 0.0001 for the DETR model to make the model converge during training.
 It can be seen that our approach yields significantly higher C-F1 scores in every setup.
-The more decoder layers the model has, it achieves higher recall.
+Also, with more decoder layers it achieves higher recall.
 In addition, the model with one decoder layer already performs comparable with the models that have more decoder layers.
 On the other hand, the model with the DETR approach requires at least two decoder layers to achieve comparable performance.
 We attribute this superiority to the residual connection after the cross attention module which enables the propagation of our primal object queries to the next layer.
 We empirically confirm this by disabling the residual connection and obtaining the same results as the DETR model in the case that the number of decoder layers is one.
 The same fact causes 79.0\% and 38.6\% faster convergence on MS-COCO and NUS-WIDE datasets respectively.
-In order to calculate the convergence, we determine the epochs that the C-F1 curves stop increasing and become steady for both models.
-Then, we get the percentage increase of the epoch number for setups that have up to three decoder layers.
-Finally, we average the percentages from different setups to get the final percentage.
-In Figure~\ref{fig:compare_query_2}, it can be seen that the DETR model starts to converge much later than our model (the setup with three decoder layers).
-Moreover, due to the lack of the propagation of the object queries, DETR model starts from a significantly lower point compared to our model.
+In order to compare the convergence between the two models, we determine the epoch number at which C-F1 stops improving for both models.
+Then, we calculate the percentage change of the epoch number for setups that have up to three decoder layers.
+Finally, we average the percentages from different setups to get the relative change in the convergence speed.
+In Figure~\ref{fig:compare_query_2}, the DETR model starts to converge much later than our model (the setup with three decoder layers).
+Moreover, due to the lack of the propagation of the object queries, the DETR model starts from a significantly lower point compared to our model.
 Consequently, when we compare the best models, we achieve improvements over the DETR approach by 1.2\%-1.5\% in all metrics.

 Next, we analyze what the primal object queries of the aligned model learn when they must account for multiple classes with the orderless loss.
 In Figure~\ref{fig:object_query} (darker shades indicate higher values), we display the normalized counts of the predicted classes for each object query.
 Each object query learns to recognize a subset of classes.
 Since each of them can only make one prediction during one forward pass, the subsets consist of classes that are not likely to exist together.
 For example, the fourth object query learns to recognize \textit{bear}, \textit{cow}, \textit{suitcase}, and \textit{wine glass}.